rhiannz/AP-Participation/docs/configuration.md

 - School Finance
 - AP, IB, and GT Enrollment

 Our main focus was on the table that contained AP Examination data as this is our main variable in question.
-With the other 8 datasets we had a total of 40 different variables once they where compiled together.
+With the other 8 datasets we had a large number of different variables once they where compiled together.

 ## Data Cleaning and Bias